liberatorea94/US-Senate-Committees/README.md

 * There are only 12 committee pairs which do not share a Senator
 * 91% of committee pairs share at least one Senator
 * The average committee shares a Senator with over 14 other committees

+Every US election, citizens have a chance for their voices to be heard.
+Even beyond that, we can create movements and propositions to make the Senate both more representative and efficient.
+Let's continue to work and make the US a country our citizens deserve!

 ## Data
 The data we used was collected from two places.
 We used the [demographics and economy section of the Kaiser Family Foundation website](https://www.kff.org/state-category/demographics-and-the-economy/) for up to date US demographics, and we used the [US Senate website](https://www.senate.gov/reference/stats_and_lists.htm) to collect information about Senators and committees during the 116th United States Congress.